bocchino/AppleCore/README.md

 7\.
 Running AppleCore Programs
 ------------------------------

-One nice thing about Virtual ][ is that it lets you treat OS X directories as DOS 3.3 disks.
-This makes it easy to transfer files between the Mac and the emulator.
+One nice thing about Virtual ][ is that it reads and writes OS X directories as if they were virtual DOS 3.3 disks.
+This feature makes it easy to transfer files between the Mac and the emulator.

 To run a compiled AppleCore program, start up Virtual ][ and boot DOS 3.3.
 Drag the directory containing the file you want to run into one